AlmondGod/action-diffusion-handbook/0: Fundamentals/0.1: Variational Generative Inference/Variational Generative Inference.md

 So our goal is to have an accurate generative model $p(x|z)$ that we can sample from.

-We can do so by trying to maximize the likelihood that our model will produce the data we can access.
+We can do so by trying to maximize the likelihood that our model will produce the data we can access, since the true distribution would also have high likelihood of producing our data.

 ## Deriving the Variational Lower Bound